alloy-d/now.go/README.markdown

 Please don't nominate me for the Turing Award now, though; I have hopes that I might yet do something *even better*.

+## "Installation sucks."

+I agree.  `goinstall` is an experiment in *package* installation, though, and doesn't seem to consider packages that come with commands.
+No good solution is immediately obvious to me.